-I serve the Central Oklahoma community families who are searching to take their pregnancy, birth, and postpartum options into their own hands through the support and resources of a doula specific to their birth experience goals.
+I serve the Central Oklahoma community families searching to take their pregnancy, birth, and postpartum options into their own hands through the support and resources of a doula specific to their birth experience goals.

 After graduating high school, I attended Ohio University & Louisiana State University for a bachelor’s of science in Wildlife and Conservation Biology.
-During this time I worked for the United States Forest Service in Louisiana.
-While I originally intended my life path to be days full of adventures into the forests to save endangered species, plans changed after I personally experienced traumatic births with my two children.
+During this time, I worked for the United States Forest Service in Louisiana.
+While I originally intended my life path to be days full of adventures into the forests to save endangered species, plans changed after I experienced traumatic births with my two children.

-After seeing & experiencing the care model that families were expected to encounter during their pregnancy experiences, I decided things needed to change for the better.
+After seeing & experiencing the care model that families are expected to encounter during their pregnancy experiences, I decided things needed to change for the better.
 The first step was to change career paths and devote my life to fighting for family’s rights during pregnancy, birth, and postpartum as a birth doula and birth worker.

 My experiences lit a fire in my heart for supporting and empowering women & birthing people.
-I feel very passionately that everyone deserves to be supported regardless of how they choose to experience birth.
+Everyone deserves to be supported regardless of how they choose to experience birth.
 It gives me profound joy that I have the opportunity to be welcomed into such an intimate and life-changing event in others’ lives to provide support.

-There is nothing quite like the exhilaration of a new life entering the world.
+Nothing is quite like the exhilaration of a new life entering the world.

-It is the combination of my experiences as a qualified birth and postpartum doula & a mother of three, that helps me in empowering families in my community, by providing them with emotional, physical, and educational support.
-My own birth experiences with and without a doula enlightened me on how powerful a doula’s support can be to achieving an empowered birth.
+It is the combination of my experiences as a qualified birth and postpartum doula & a mother of four, that helps me in empowering families in my community, by providing them with emotional, physical, and educational support.
+My own birth experiences with and without a doula enlightened me on how powerful a doula’s support can be in achieving an empowered birth.